na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide
 How to play the game for the completely retarded.
-Releasing small updates from time to time.
+Not just a reroll guide.
 Scroll to the bottom for my last edit date.

 [TOC]